CharlyHdz13/Data_Analytics_Final_Project_T2/README.md

 - Queries_Roaources: THe foled includes the coding for our data table creation.

 # Question to be Answered
-All the questions on our first deliverable we joint in only one, so it can be use for our main purpose of the analysis/project.
 According to the current variables that a patient shows entering to a hospital infected with COVID - 19.
 Does the hospital should dedicate resources on a 1st, 2nd or 3rd level to the patient to help him/her getting better?
 Each one of the levels can help Hospitals being able to better manage resources for health emergency care.

 ## Database
 Database exploration was performed in a logic traceable steps in order to have avaiable the uinformation usefull for our analysis.
 We indentify thos data which has less tham 90% of availability, them we delete columns not usefull and fill those missing information.
 Columns names was updated and binary columns were maintain to perform the analysis.
 The steps performed are shown as folows: